Hristo-Boyadzhiev/Tip-calculator/README.md

 ### Libraries
 - React;
-- Material UI for build the application;
+- Material UI for building the application;
 - React-hook-form for managing forms;
 - Yup for form validation;
 - React i18next for dynamic language switching.